OPENAIRINTERFACE/openairinterface5g/doc/TESTING_GNB_W_COTS_UE.md

 ## Test Case

-Test case description
+Test case description  : UE attachement

 ## Expected Logs to check

-what and where to check
+what logs and where to check, to ensure that your setup works fine

 ## Required traces for debug

+What info/traces/logs are needed for us to support the debug

 ## Status of the interoperability
 - setup of the CP in 4G